RetroPie/RetroPie-Docs/docs/Managing-ROMs.md

 * Select the folder you created in the last step called `C:\retropie-dat-master\mame4allroms` and click **"OK"**
 * Close the settings window with the **"X"** button in the upper right

 At this point, you could scan the ROMs folder you just selected, but we just created this folder and it is empty.
 Instead, we will rebuild into this folder.
-Clrmamepro can scan other locations for matching ROMs and build a new ROM set from them.

-##Step 5- Rebuild a ROM set
+### Step 5- Rebuild a ROM set

 * In the main clrmamepro window, select **"Rebuilder"**
 * The destination should already be filled in for you - it is the same as the ROM path you defined above in the settings window: `C:\retropie-dat-master\mame4allroms`
 * Use the browse button **"..."** to select your source path.
 For example you might have a full set of MAME v0.156 ROMs - point clrmamepro to that directory as your source.
-* When rebuilding there are three options: **Non-Merged, Merged, and Split**. (**NOTE**: This process requires a .dat file that contains merge data for the romset.
-Using Non-Merged ROMs is the most straightforward way to copy individual games to a RetroPie system rather than an entire MAME set.)
+* When rebuilding there are three options: **Non-Merged, Merged, and Split**. (**NOTE**: Using Non-Merged ROMs is the most straightforward way to copy individual games to a RetroPie system.)

 To understand what these options mean, we must first understand the MAME concept of **parents** and **clones**:

-* **Parent:** The main version of the game.
-This is _normally_ the most common variant, in the English language.
-They have all the files needed to play them within the .zip file.
+* **Parent:** This is _normally_ the most common variant of a ROM in the English language.
+In some cases it is not the best working version of the game, however.
 * **Clone:** A variant of the Parent.
 Typically different language, or other small changes.
 Their .zips only contain the files that have been changed from the parent, meaning that the parent .zip must be present in the ROM directory for the clone to be ran.
 * **Non-Merged Set:** parents and clones in their own stand-alone .zip files.
-This removes clone's dependencies on parents, meaning you can take ANY of these .zip files (even the clones), put them in the appropriate ROM directory, and they should work!
+This removes clone's dependencies on parents, meaning you can take ANY of these .zip files (even the clones), put them in the appropriate ROM directory, and they should work.
 However, since every .zip has every required file, they will use higher total disk space.
 If you only want certain MAME ROMs on your system, use this method to ensure each .zip is usable stand-alone.
 * **Merged Set:** puts _all_ files of the parents and clones of the game into a single .zip file.
 The version that will be launched will be the version that which is the .zip's name.
-To run a different version, rename the merged .zip to that of the version you want.
 * **Split Set:** parents are complete .zip files with everything needed, and clones are .zip files with _only_ their unique files, saving disk space.
 This means that you will have to transfer the appropriate parent .zip to your ROM directory for every clone .zip you wish to use.
 For example, pacman.zip (a clone), will not work without puckman.zip (its parent).
 This quickly gets confusing, so it's recommended to simply transfer the whole set to your ROM directory, to avoid missing file errors. **NOTE:** split sets are how most downloaded complete MAME romsets are presented.

 * Click **"Rebuild..."**.
 Depending on the size of the directory you chose as a source, this could take some time